-Unearned reinsurance premiums are those proportions of premiums written in a year that relate to periods of risk after the reporting date.
-Unearned reinsurance premiums are deferred over the term of the underlying direct insurance policies for risks- attaching contracts and over the term of the reinsurance contract for losses occurring contracts.
+Unearned reinsurance premiums are those proportions of premiums written in the period that relate to periods of risk after the reporting date.
+Unearned reinsurance premiums are deferred over the term of the underlying direct insurance policies for risksattaching contracts and over the term of the reinsurance contract for losses occurring contracts.